Domus Medica

-Domus Medica, located on Kritianiagade close to Østerport station in Copenhagen, Denmark, is the headquarters of the Danish Medical Association.
+Domus Medica, located on Kristianiagade close to Østerport station in Copenhagen, Denmark, is the headquarters of the Danish Medical Association.

 History

 The Plessen Mansion was built for the retired diplomat Joseph von Plessen in 1901-06.
 It was designed by Gotfred Tvede and became the last aristocratic town mansion built in Copenhagen.
 The Plessen family had previously owned an 18th century, Batoque-style town mansion at Frederiksholms Kanal but it had been converted into two Late Classical apartment buildings at Frederiksholms Kanal 16-18 in 1852-52.